DenzilGreenwood/pyciaf/docs/MODEL_BUILDING_GUIDE_V1_1_0.md

 # CIAF v1.1.0 Production Model Building Guide

+## ⚠️ IMPORTANT: This guide has been reviewed against the actual codebase.
+Some features mentioned here are aspirational/future implementations rather than currently available.
+See `MODEL_BUILDING_GUIDE_V1_1_0_CORRECTED.md` for verified features only.

 ## Overview

-The Cognitive Insight Audit Framework (CIAF) v1.1.0 is a production-ready enterprise ML platform with comprehensive audit trails, regulatory compliance, and cryptographic verification.
+The Cognitive Insight Audit Framework (CIAF) v1.1.0 is a production-capable enterprise ML platform with comprehensive audit trails, regulatory compliance, and cryptographic verification.
 This guide covers the complete model lifecycle using the latest production implementation.

 ## 🆕 What's New in v1.1.0